kshedden/numpy_workshop/numpy_basics.md

 z = x[ix]
 ```

-We can do elementwise arithmetic using numpy arrays as long as they
-are conformable (or can be broadcast to be conformable, as discussed
-below).
-Note that numerical types are "upcast" (in the example below,
-use z.dtype to get the type of z).
+These two types of indexing can be used to select elements from an
+ndarray.
+For example, if we want to retain only the positive elements
+of an ndarray, we can use either of the following approaches:

 ```
-y = np.asarray([0, 1, 0, -1, 1, 1, -2], dtype=np.float64)
+z = z[z> 0]

+ix = np.flatnonzero(z > 0)
-z = x + y
+z = z[ix]
 ```

 Slicing an ndarray with multiple dimensions is straightforward: